Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 Refrigerators and freezers equipped with temperature monitoring devices, such as thermometers and data loggers, are essential for maintaining the cold chain and preventing temperature excursions that can compromise vaccine quality.

-Sonicu even offers affordable mobile sensors that can track temperatures while vaccines and other medicines are en route from a distribution site to retail locations, and then reconnect with a central hub when the trucks return to the distribution center, syncing the monitoring data to deliver a comprehensive temperature tracking system crucial to safe drugs and vaccine delivery.
+Sonicu even offers affordable mobile sensors that can track temperatures while vaccines and other medicines are en route from a distribution site to retail locations, and then reconnect with a central hub when the trucks return to the distribution center, syncing the monitoring data to deliver a comprehensive temperature tracking system crucial to safe drug and vaccine delivery.

 Old refrigerators may lack accurate temperature control mechanisms and insulation, leading to temperature fluctuations and inconsistent cooling.